kalendar/assessments/srl/metacognition/low.md

 ## Metacognition

-Your score on the metacognition scale suggests you tend not to be as metacognitive as you could be.
-There are a number of ways to take control of your thinking.
-We recommend trying each, and seeing which one(s) work for you.
+Your score for the metacognition scale suggests you tend not to be as metacognitive as you could be.
+If you take control of your thinking, you are likely to understand things more deeply, remember them longer, and do better in school.
+As your metacognition improves, you will find that you can **reflect on the appropriateness of learning strategies and adjust as necessary.** At the start of every task, you will be aware of the learning strategies that you plan to use, and know why they are appropriate.
+At the completion of the task, you will evaluate your learning and study methods and determine whether there other strategies you can try next time.

-* **Reflect on the appropriateness of learning strategies and adjust as necessary:** At the start of every task, be aware of the learning strategies that you plan to use, and rationalize why they are appropriate.
-At the completion of the task, evaluate your methods.
-Are there any other strategies you can try next time for a similar task?
+We recommend clicking on the Do button, below, and seeing which metacognitive strategies work for you.